1. Our data protection statement

-The protection of your personal data is of major importance at Südwestdeutsche Salzwerke AG.
-Therefore, we always treat your personal data confidentially and in line with the applicable provisions relating to data protection.
+Protecting your personal data is a top priority for Südwestdeutsche Salzwerke AG.
+With this in mind, we always treat your personal data as confidential and in accordance with the applicable provisions on data protection.

-A use of our website is fundamentally possible without providing any personal data.
-If, as a visitor to our website, you would like to use special services of our company via our website, it may however be necessary to process personal data.
-If the processing of personal data is necessary and if there is no statutory basis for such processing we generally obtain the consent of the data subject.
+In principle, it is possible to use our website without providing personal data.
+However, it you wish to utilize particular services of our company via our website as a visitor to our website, it may be necessary to process personal data.
+If it is necessary to process personal data and there is no statutory basis for such processing, we generally obtain the consent of the data subject.

-Our privacy statement provides you information about the type, scope and purpose of the personal data collected, used and processed by us.
-In this privacy statement we furthermore present which rights a data subject is entitled to in connection with their personal data.
+Our data protection statement provides you with information on the nature, scope and purpose of the personal data we collect, use and process.
+This data protection statement also explains what rights a data subject has in connection with your personal data.

 2.1 Personal data